Please note: due to internal restructuring, the degree program Systems Engineering and Management - International Program is currently not available.

 To apply for the Master's degree program SI you need an above-average qualification in a technically-oriented degree from a German university or a comparable foreign university – with a standard study period of at least three years and course content corresponding to at least 180 ECTS credit points.
 Furthermore, you should have sound subject knowledge and skills: equivalent to that obtainable at the Ulm University of Applied Sciences in the Bachelor's degree program Electrical Engineering and Information Technology.
 Other prerequisites are a good knowledge of German and English, as well as successful participation in a selection interview.

-If you are not able to provide complete evidence of the knowledge and skills stated above before starting your studies on the Master's degree programme, but (due to the quality of your first degree and the result of the selection interview) it is to be expected that you will be able to complete the degree programme successfully, you may be admitted: on the condition that you acquire the missing knowledge within one semester.
+If you are not able to provide complete evidence of the knowledge and skills listed above before starting your studies on the Master's degree program, but (due to the quality of your first degree and the result of the selection interview) it is to be expected that you will be able to complete the degree program successfully, you may be admitted: on the condition that you acquire the missing knowledge within one semester.

 Overview of all course and examination regulations

 The course and examination regulations define the conditions and legal

 Please note: if you are already a registered student at Ulm University of Applied Sciences, it might be that a different version of the course and examination regulations apply for you.
 The course and examination regulations which were in effect when you started your course are the ones which apply.
 If in doubt, please contact your head of degree programme.

 The examination plans for the current semester for all Master's degree

 The module handbook describes the modules belonging to the degree